get the clarity & confidence you need to create the

 It pushed me to do what I've always done: challenge myself to get outside my comfort zone and do something that scared me.
 I had to.
 I was already isolated.
 I was already convinced I didn't deserve love unless I proved myself.
 Why not travel across the country and figure out who I really was?

-After joining a language immersion program and learning more about relationships & trusting myself than I did about Arabic, I ended up isolated again in the place where my aunt used to live.
+After getting my Linguistics degree, I attended a language immersion program and unexpectedly learned a lot about relationships & trusting myself.
+Then, I ended up isolated again in familiar but strange territory: the place where my aunt had passed away.
 Once there, I was suddenly in possession of all her belongings.
 Among them was a deck of cards...

 my first oracle deck.